InsureComFree partners with The Pacific Insurance Berhad to launch diabetes insurance

 PIB launches Medi-Cash with ICF to help policyholders safeguard finances whilst focusing on recovery and combatting diabetes.

-KUALA LUMPUR, MALAYSIA, August 24, 2023/EINPresswire.com/ -- The Pacific Insurance Berhad has worked jointly with Insurecomfree to develop a unique diabetes proposition for the underserved segment.
+KUALA LUMPUR, KUALA LUMPUR, MALAYSIA, August 29, 2023/EINPresswire.com/ -- The Pacific Insurance Berhad has worked jointly with Insurecomfree to develop a unique diabetes proposition for the underserved segment.

-The partnership will allow InsureComFree to structure an end to end customer journey for diabetes patients including active sugar monitoring from Roche Diabetes Asia and Medi-Cash from The Pacific Insurance Berhad, across its existing partnership with dialysis centres.
-This is particularly relevant for the pre-diabetics and type 2 diabetics to get the financial safety net they need.
+The partnership will allow InsureComFree to structure an end to end customer journey for people with diabetes including blood glucose monitoring system and mobile health app solution from Roche Diagnostics Malaysia and Medi-Cash from The Pacific Insurance Berhad, across its existing partnership with dialysis centers.
+This is particularly relevant for people with diabetes to get the financial safety net they need.

 This is also InsureComFree’s 3rd initiative to create a more inclusive society following its decision to waive commission for all its insurance products distributed on its platform, a financial planning tool to help Malaysians to plan for their future protection needs in the last twelve months.